 Starting with a relatively slow, batch platform gives very high flexibility at a low cost, and with little development effort.
 Once your users – internal or clients – have explored the data set and started complaining about latency, then is the time to build specialized pipelines for those specific use cases.
 Since Kafka, Kinesis and Flume all support streaming computations as well as batch, these will serve as good connection points for your “real-time” pipeline.

-One Response to “The Hadoop and the Hare”
+2 Responses to “The Hadoop and the Hare”

 Leave a Reply